Our group seeks to understand the mechanisms and dynamics underlying network computation

 Brain function emerges from the dynamic coordination of interconnected neurons.
 It is not clear, however, what the interplay between different types of neurons is, and how, together, they underlie cognition and behaviour.
 Addressing these questions requires a synergistic approach, where computational and experimental neuroscience work hand-in-hand.
 Our group adopts this synergic approach and seeks to understand the mechanisms and dynamics underlying network computation.
 We are part of the Kavli Institute for Systems Neuroscience and Center for Algorithms in the Cortex.

-Ultraslow periodic sequences
+Ultraslow periodic sequences and oscillations

-Many of our research questions are directed towards understanding how, and in which conditions, neuronal activity organizes into ultraslow oscillations, and ultraslow periodic sequences.
+Some of our research questions are directed towards understanding how, and in which conditions, neuronal activity organizes into ultraslow oscillations, and ultraslow periodic sequences.

 See our paper: Gonzalo Cogno et al., 2024.